ADD CONDITION

 Storage and Handling

-To ensure the best use of your product, store it at room temperature.
-This helps maintain its effectiveness and safety.
-Before using, always check the packaging; do not use the product if the bag is torn or open, as this could compromise its integrity and safety.
-Following these simple guidelines will help you handle the product safely and effectively.
+To ensure the best performance and safety of your product, store it at room temperature.
+It's important to check the packaging before use; do not use the product if the bag is torn or open, as this could compromise its integrity and effectiveness.
+By following these simple guidelines, you can help maintain the quality and safety of the product.

 Additional Information